cl-illc/semantics-2024/index.md

 layout: main
 ---

-This is the page of the course *Statistical Methods in Natural Language Semantics* offered at the [University of Amsterdam][UvA]
+This is the page of the course *Statistical Methods for Natural Language Semantics* offered at the [University of Amsterdam][UvA]

 Course coordinators: [Ekaterina Shutova](//www.cl.cam.ac.uk/~es407/)